DISCOVER WHAT REALLY MAKES A DIFFERENCE IN CHOOSING A BIOBANK

 AABB

-PROCESSING is a critical and active phase, requiring controlled environments, highly qualified personnel, and strict protocols.
+PROCESSING is an active and critical phase, requiring controlled environments, highly qualified personnel, and strict protocols.

 CRYOPRESERVATION, on the other hand, is a passive phase: it only works if the processing has been done correctly.